Jury Acquits Pit Bull Owners After Long-Delayed Trial

 Cohn also pointed to a 2010 study that analyzed the effect of breed-specific rules on dog bites in a region of Spain.
 Governments there enacted regulations that required additional steps for owners of “potentially dangerous dogs,” some of which were defined by breed.

 According to the study, there was a "noticeable decline" in hospitalizations from dog bites after the rules went into effect. - San Antonio Express-News

-In a nutshell, while DogsBite.org has substantial concerns about dog mauling fatalities by all breeds failing to be reported by media outlets in all 50 states, the deaths of both Betty Clark, 75-years old of Canyon Lake, and Petra Aguirre, 83-years old of San Antonio, are possibly on public record at all today due to assistance from doctors at University Hospital.
-The advocacy movement needs health officials in every state to ensure that this information is public.
+In a nutshell, while DogsBite.org has substantial concerns about fatal dog maulings of all breeds failing to be reported by media outlets in all 50 states, the deaths of both Betty Clark, 75-years old of Canyon Lake, and Petra Aguirre, 83-years old of San Antonio, are possibly on public record at all today due to assistance from doctors at University Hospital.
+The victims' advocacy movement needs health officials in every state to ensure that this information is known to the community.

 Both victims fall into the most underreported scenario: senior citizens who suffer horrific injuries from a dog attack and die while being hospitalized for these injuries.
-Neither Clark nor Aguirre had a news report of their attack either, which left devastating injuries all over their bodies.
-Clark was attacked on December 21 while delivering presents in her neighborhood.
-Not news worthy?
+Neither Clark nor Aguirre had an immediate news report of their attack either, which left devastating injuries all over their bodies.
+Clark was attacked on December 21 while delivering Christmas presents in her neighborhood.
 Aguirre was attacked on March 31 while feeding her cats in her own backyard.
 Not news worthy?